Candlemass (band): Reunion with Johan Längqvist (2018–present)

-Style and influences
+Musical style and influences

-Candlemass is considered a doom metal band with a sound described as exhibiting "dirge-like, sustain-laden guitar riffing".
+Candlemass is considered a doom metal band with a sound described as exhibiting "dirge-like, sustain-laden guitar riffing", though the band's style has evolved over the years, blending a heavier sound with elements or influences of classical music, blues rock, psychedelic rock, progressive rock, and groove metal.
 Candlemass' musical style is significantly influenced by early Black Sabbath.
 Edling, the band's main songwriter and sole constant member, has drawn inspiration from Black Sabbath, as well as from bands such as Blue Öyster Cult, Mercyful Fate/King Diamond, Bachman–Turner Overdrive, Rush, Nazareth, the Jimi Hendrix Experience, Judas Priest, Motörhead, and Venom.

 Legacy

 Candlemass are considered pioneers of the doom metal subgenre of heavy metal, and the group's 1986 debut album Epicus Doomicus Metallicus played a part in coining the genre's name.
-Eduardo Rivadavia of AllMusic said Candlemass "helped reintroduce the lumbering power chords of Black Sabbath to an entire generation of post-new wave of British heavy metal and post-thrash metalheads, almost single-handedly writing the handbook for the modern doom metal movement in the process."
+According to Eduardo Rivadavia of AllMusic, Candlemass "helped reintroduce the lumbering power chords of Black Sabbath to an entire generation of post-new wave of British heavy metal and post-thrash metalheads, almost single-handedly writing the handbook for the modern doom metal movement in the process."
 The band is cited as one of doom metal's "big four", along with American bands Pentagram, Saint Vitus and Trouble.